akramex-dz/akramex-dz/README.md

 - 👋 Hi, I’m Bennacer Mohamed Akram ( aka @akramex-dz )
 - 👀 I’m interested in BackEnd Developement, and Systems Architecture and Web Design.
 - 🌱 I’m currently learning Creating Apis, Managing & Designing Datbases, Ux/Ui design and computer science at ESTIN BEJAIA
-- 📫 How to reach me m_bennacer@estin.dz
+- 📫 How to reach me m_bennacer@estin.dz or through linkedIn just type BENNACER Mohamed Akram

 <!---
 akramex-dz/akramex-dz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.